 How to respond if you are concerned someone may cause harm to themselves or others

-- Share your concerns with the Campus Assessment and Intervention Team (CAIT)
+- Share your concerns with the Threat Assessment Team (TAT)

 - Listen and offer support in a non-judgmental way